Kathleen Jansen

-Kathleen Jansen is a judge of the Michigan Court of Appeals.
+Kathleen Jansen (born November 7, 1948) is a judge of the Michigan Court of Appeals.

-She has degrees from Michigan State University and the University of Detroit Law School.
+Jansen earned a law degree from the University of Detroit Law School.
+In addition, she earned a Bachelor's degree from Michigan State University.

+Jansen was appointed to the Michigan Court of Appeals in 1989 by the then-governor James J. Blanchard.

-Prior to her appointment to the appeals court in 1989 she served on the Macomb County Circuit Court.
+Prior to her appointment, she served on the Macomb County Circuit Court.
 She also earlier served on the Macomb County Probate Court.
 When she was elected to that court in 1984 she became the first woman to serve on it.
+She also previously worked as a private practice attorney.